Converging to the Chase - a Tool for Finite Controllability: Proof of the Lifting Lemma

 In order to finish the proof of the Lemma we still need to notice that $f'$ is $S'$-faithful.
-The atoms described by Definition \ref{eva} are now all the atoms that were already contained in $S$, and one new atom $P$.
-If $P(j)$ was in $S$ we defined $f(j,P )$ as $f(P(j))$, so we did not spoil anything.
-The only problem could be with the values assigned to positions in $P$ with variables from $S'\setminus S$.
-But, as we mentioned above, each of the new variables occurs in $P$ only once, so the condition from Definition \ref{eva} is trivially satisfied . \eop
+The atoms described by Definition \ref{eva} are now all the atoms that were already contained in $S$, and one new atom $PP_x$.
+If $PP_x(j)$ was in $S$ we defined $f(j,PP_x )$ as $f(PP_x(j))$, so we did not spoil anything.
+The only problem could be with the values assigned to positions in $PP_x$ with variables from $S'\setminus S$.
+But, by the Technical Condition each of these variables occurs in $PP_x$ only once, so the condition from Definition \ref{eva} is trivially satisfied.\eop